jpaulm/parsefbp/README.md

 Running Parser
 ---

-This project has now been set up to run under `node.js`, so install `node.js` (http://nodejs.org), and enter `node script/test.js` in your `parsefbp` directory.
 This project has a dependency on the `babelparser` project, so you should do a `npm install babelparser --save` beforehand.

-For this test, the input data has been set up as a constant in `script/test.js`.
+For one test, the input data has been set up as a constant in `script/test.js`.
 Output, including one syntax error, if any, will be displayed on the console.

-Alternatively, run `html\ParseFBP.html` using your favorite browser (it's been tested under Firefox).
-Currently, I'm not sure how to get around the `node.js` `require` statements - but that shouldn't be too hard for those skilled in the art!

-This will display a text area, and a `Generate JSON` button.
-Copy the .fbp text from the `data` folder into the text area, and hit the button.

-The generated JSON will be displayed as a document - it can be copy/pasted to any destination you wish.
+To run this, install `node.js` (http://nodejs.org), then enter `node script/test.js` in your `parsefbp` directory.

+Alternatively, run `npm test`.